 Liquidity risk is the risk that Arts Commons will not be able to meet its liabilities as they fall due.
-Arts Commons currently holds enough cash to pay all current liabilities; therefore, Arts Commons' liquidity risk is considered minimal.
+Arts Commons currently holds enough liquid current assets to pay current liabilities; therefore, Arts Commons' liquidity risk is considered minimal.
 In addition, Arts Commons aims to retain a sufficient cash position to manage liquidity.
-Arts Commons' exposure to and management of liquidity risk has not changed materially since August 31, 2021.
+Arts Commons' exposure to and management of liquidity risk has not changed materially since August 31, 2022.